Pierdaniel/MSI-Claw-8-Seamless-Playnite-Launcher/README.md

 If issues occur: Plug in a USB-C keyboard, open Task Manager (Ctrl + Shift + Esc) → run explorer.exe

 if something is missing, kindly notify me.
 Enjoy my first project

+Important Note

+I did not remove any Windows system files to bypass the login screen (such as the Windows 10 logon components).

+👉 Please do not use or delete those files